Fuyukai/antiskill/README.rst

 - Shell: ``app-shells/fish``.
 Might consider ``nushell`` at some point too.
 - Shell history: ``app-shells/atuin``, with daemon enabled as a systemd socket activation unit
 - Launcher: ``gui-apps/rofi-wayland``
+- Topbar: ``gui-apps/waybar``, automatically reloaded by systemd when

 Theming
 ~~~~~~~